 With so much technology out there, it can be difficult to know which tools to adopt for your accounting or bookkeeping practice.
-You’ll want to make sure you have everything you need to deliver the best service for your clients, particularly ahead of the introduction of Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) in 2024.
+You’ll want to make sure you have everything you need to deliver the best service for your clients, particularly ahead of the introduction of Making Tax Digital for Income Tax Self Assessment (MTD for ITSA).

 If you’re keen to automate more of your admin so that you can focus on advising your clients and growing your business, here are some tips for getting the most out of your practice’s tech stack.

 A technology stack or ‘tech stack’ is a set of digital tools you can use to build, run and grow your practice.
 Different accounting and bookkeeping practices will need different tech stacks, but they typically include accounting software, practice management software and business staples like Google Workspace or Microsoft Office 365.

 A tech stack equips you with the best tools to help you boost revenue, improve client engagement and run your processes more smoothly.
 Automating your daily admin could help you to get your work done faster, leading to a better work-life balance and letting you spend more time on other important areas, such as winning new clients.

 Before you begin to build and manage your digital toolkit, ask yourself what problems you’re trying to solve.
 Since the answer is different for every practice, every tech stack will be unique.
 Once you understand the areas of friction in your practice processes, you’ll be better prepared to choose the appropriate technology solutions.

 It’s a good idea to keep your tech stack simple when starting out, and focus on covering the primary needs of your practice.
 One of the core components of a practice’s tech stack is often MTD-compatible accounting software, like FreeAgent.
 This will be more important than ever when the MTD for ITSA rules take effect, requiring affected clients to keep digital records and make quarterly submissions to HMRC.